 - Starting or joining a foster care ministry in your church

-To find out which of these you might be and what that means for you in foster care, check out our simple guide, Finding Your Fit in Foster Care:
+To find out more about which of the “7 Faces of Foster Care” you might be and what that means for you, check out our simple guide, Finding Your Fit in Foster Care:

 You want to make a difference in the lives of kids and families in foster care but aren’t exactly sure where you can make the most impact.
 This handy guide will help you clarify how your gifts, personality and experiences can make the biggest difference in foster care where you live.